ClockSelect/myevic/README.md

     ![Interface menu screen](http://i345.photobucket.com/albums/p374/ClockSelect/interface_zps2inyhtfy.png)

-  * Batt%
+  * Batt% On/Off

         Display battery charge percentage next to the battery picture on main screen.
 Resolution is 10% atm.

-  * 1Watt
+  * 1Watt On/Off

         Enable increment of power setting by plus or minus 1 Watt instead of plus or minus 0.1 Watts.

-  * Logo
+  * Logo On/Off

         Enable/Disable custom logo display

-  * Wake < >
+  * Wake < > On/Off

         Enable/Disable bow wake up from sleep mode when pressing the + or - button.

-  * Font
+  * Font A/B

         Change the display font.
 The font A is the new bold cool-looking font, font B is the guenuine Joyetech's font.

-  * Clock
+  * Clock A/D

         Change the format of the clock displayed on the main screen between a hand dial clock (A) and a digital clock with date and time (D).

-  * Temp
+  * Temp °C/°F

         Choose once and for all your temperature unit, between °C and °F. Nobody needs to switch back and forth between standards.
 Moreover, Farenheit is not even a standard.
 Maybe I'll replace it by Kelvins one day.
+Changing temperature unit by wrapping around the temperature has been disabled.

+  * TDom On/Off

+        Toggle Dominant Temperature mode On/Off.
+In temperature control modes, this switches the power and the temperature display; the power is displayed at top of screen and is directly editable by the + and - keys just like in Power mode, and the temperature is displayed on the first of the 3 informations lines in the center of the screen.
+Temperature remains editable in Edit mode.

   * Clicks